arnonmoscona/monastery-docs/docs/about.md

 The documentation project is written in Markdown, and it is built with [mkdocs](http://www.mkdocs.org/).
 It is organized as a separate [GitHub project](https://github.com/arnonmoscona/monastery-docs) from the [API](https://github.com/arnonmoscona/monastery-api) itself.

 As per the [C4 process](http://zguide.zeromq.org/page:all#toc141), contributions should be made via forking and GitHub pull requests.

+### Diagrams
+At this stage, Diagrams should be authored using [Mermaid CLI](http://knsv.github.io/mermaid/mermaidCLI.html), exported to SVG or PNG and added as images.
+Ideally, should be able to embed mermaid diagrams directly into pages, but some hosting sites do not allow JS, and require completely static Markdown.